Dissociative Identity Disorders Treatment

 The Phoenix offers a continuum of care in its recovery experience that is designed to support patients and their families in managing their mental health conditions and rebuilding a meaningful life.
 We seek to help build self-confidence and to instill the tools needed to successfully heal relationships.

 We are happy to answer your questions and to provide support in your healing process, no matter where you are in the journey.
-Our staff members care deeply about each patient and are passionate about achieving total behavioral health in all mental health recovery efforts, including in our treatment for dissociative identity disorder and other dissociative disorders.
+Our staff members care deeply about each patient and are passionate about achieving total behavioral health in all mental health recovery efforts, including treating dissociative identity disorder and other dissociative disorders.

 The Phoenix Difference

-The Phoenix Recovery and Counseling Centers go to every length to realize their mission statement: “Empowering individuals and families suffering from addiction and mental health disorders to celebrate life through lasting solutions.”
+The Phoenix Recovery Center go to every length to realize their mission statement: “Empowering individuals and families suffering from addiction and mental health disorders to celebrate life through lasting solutions.”

 Our tailored programs and recovery experiences are research-driven, and we make every effort to support outcomes where patients and their families can reclaim a meaningful life through knowledge and applied behaviors gained from treatment.
 We also provide an additional recovery support community through our weekly Alumni Support Meeting.

 We look forward to hearing from you and helping you or a loved one begin the journey toward successfully managing a dissociative disorder.
-The Phoenix Recovery and Counseling Centers will be with you every step of the way.
+The Phoenix Recovery Center will be with you every step of the way.